About our lathe cut vinyl

 1. Download artwork templates and create artwork.
 If you don't want artwork you can request blank jacket.

 2. Prepare audio files.

 3. Place Artwork files in folder called Artwork and project name.

 4. Place music files in folder called Music and project name.

-6. Share link to Music Folder in space provided on order form.
+6. Use Dropbox link provided on the order form.

 7. Finish order form details and you're all set!

 8. Patiently wait for an awesome custom high quality vinyl record you can enjoy for years.
 Usually takes 4-6 weeks.

 33⅓ RPM 12"-Try and keep side lengths to 18 min for best volume and quality.